makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I'm alright, love."
 The badger leaned in to rub her cheek to Sélène's.
 "It's no trouble.
 Sorry I dozed off there.
 It got late, didn't it?"

-Sélène settled down at the cheekrub, returning it and smiling bashfully.
+Sélène settled down at the cheek rub, returning it and smiling bashfully.
 "A little, yeah.
 I think I dozed off, too."

 Malina nodded.
 "Well, alright.
 I'll get ready.
 Do you want to take any of the chicken home with you?"

-Stretching and twisting at the waist, Sélène winced, then nodded.
+Stretching and twisting at the waist, Sélène winced at tense muscle and cool anxiety, then nodded.
 "If you'd like.
 It was wonderful, and I bet Aiden would like some."
 She hesitated a moment, before asking, "May I use your bathroom before we leave?"

 "Mmhm, first door on the right, dear."

 Sélène padded off and locked herself in the restroom, which was, thankfully, as spotless as the badger's kitchen.
 She had made the judgment between urgency and anxiety, factoring in the admonition to urinate after sex and the likelihood of cabinets, and...

+She could feel herself starting to spiral, She felt ashamed.
+She felt sticky and unappealing and dirty.
+She felt like she'd intruded and had done something horrible.

-She could feel herself starting to spiral, but tamped it down as best she could.
+She tamped it down as best she could.
 The night had been good.
 Spectacular, really.
 The last thing she needed was for it to be colored blue with worry.

-All the same, she quietly eased open the cabinets under the sink, less to look than to just have them open.
+All the same, she quietly eased open the cabinets under the sink, settling down on her knees to peer into the darkness.

 On finishing up, she tugged her phone out and swiped over to Aiden's messages.

-*Sélène> Malina will drive.
-Home in a bit!*
+*Sélène [9:37 PM]> Malina will drive.
+Home in a bit.*

-_Aiden> Okay, see you soon._
+_Aiden [9:37 PM]> Okay, see you soon_

 Sélène padded back to the great room and smiled sheepishly to Malina.
 "Sorry.
 I'm about ready.
 Are you alright?"